zephir-lang/zephir/CONTRIBUTING.md

 then read this.
 This is important, because we write code, and all our questions are about the code.
 So lets respect each other and wrap code-blocks by specified tags.

-If you have a change or new feature in mind, please fill an [NFR](https://github.com/phalcon/zephir/wiki/NFR).
+If you have a change or new feature in mind, please fill a New Feature Request (NFR).

 ## Code style conventions